wp-staging/wp-staging/readme.txt

 If you want to migrate your local website to an already existing production site, you can use our pro version WP STAGING | PRO or a tool like WP Migrate DB that copies only the database.
 WP STAGING is intended to create a staging site with the latest data from your production site or create a backup of it.

-= What are the benefits compared to a plugin like Duplicator? = We like the Duplicator plugin.
+= What are the benefits compared to a migration and backup plugin like Duplicator? = We like the Duplicator plugin.
 Even though Duplicator is not as fast as WP STAGING for creating a backup,  it's still is a great tool for migrating from a development site to production one or from production site to development one.
 Overall it's a good tool to create a backup of your WordPress website.
 The downside is that before you can even create an export or backup file with Duplicator, a lot of adjustments, manual interventions, and requirements are needed before you can start the backup process.
 The backup plugin Duplicator also needs some skills to be able to create a backup and development/staging site.
 In contrast, WP STAGING does not need more than a click from you to create a backup or staging site.